mako-framework/mcp/README.md

 ];
 ```

-> Register the package under `cli` if you only want to serve the MCP server over `stdio`, under `web` if you only want to serve it over HTTP, or under `core` if you want to be able to serve it over both.
+> Register the package under `cli` if you only want to serve MCP servers over `stdio`, under `web` if you only want to serve them over HTTP, or under `core` if you want to be able to serve them over both.

 ## Usage